-If you are worried about treating your anxiety with therapy, you’re not alone.
-The symptoms of anxiety can sometimes cause people to withdraw, making in-person therapy an intimidating prospect.
+If you experience unnecessary relationship anxiety and are worried about treating it with therapy, you’re not alone.
+The symptoms of attachment anxiety can sometimes cause people to withdraw, making in-person therapy an intimidating prospect.
 Online therapy can be a viable option for relationship anxiety as well as other types of anxiety disorders.
 With this mode of therapy, you can talk to a mental health professional without ever leaving the comfort of your home.
 You can also schedule appointments outside of normal business hours, which could make it easier if you or your partner has a full-time job, for instance.

 Read what others have to say about their experience with BetterHelp below.

 “Nicole has really helped me thus far to build a toolbox of skills to work through my relationship.
-She always listens without judgement and is very helpful and offering things to think about.
+She always listens without judgment and is very helpful and offers things to think about.
 I always leave my sessions with her feeling positive.”